kyegomez/DecoupledLionW/README.md

 - **Performance Benchmarks**: Conduct performance benchmarks and comparisons with other optimizers to assess the DecoupledLionW optimizer's efficiency and effectiveness in different scenarios.

-Certainly!
-Here's an updated roadmap section for the DecoupledLionW optimizer with three optimizations that can be made to further enhance its performance:

 We welcome contributions from the community to improve and optimize the DecoupledLionW optimizer.
 Here are three potential optimizations that can be explored: